-The College requires all full-time domestic student and international students to enroll in the Injury and Sickness insurance program offered by the College unless the student has equivalent insurance coverage from another source.
-Students can opt out of the Injury and Sickness insurance program by completing and returning the waiver form that was included with your tuition bill.
-If the waiver form is not returned, you will be enrolled in the Student Health Insurance Program.
+The College requires all full-time domestic student and international students to enroll in the Injury and Sickness insurance program offered by the College unless the student has equivalent insurance coverage from another source. .
+Students can opt out of the Injury and Sickness insurance program by going to the link listed below, completing and submitting the online form.
+If the waiver form is not submitted, you will be enrolled in the Student Health Insurance Program.
 If you have equivalent coverage and want to waive this plan, be sure that you return the waiver form no later than September 30th to waive annual coverage.
 IF YOU DO NOT WAIVE THIS PLAN BY THE DEADLINE DATE, SEPTEMBER 30, YOU WILL BE ENROLLED AND BILLED FOR THE INSURANCE.

 INCREASED BENEFITS TO STUDENT HEALTH INSURANCE PLAN – Annual Cost: $1380

 Deductible for in network expenses - $200; Deductible for out of network expenses - $600